By FOIA Research

-The American Alvino-Mario Fantini (sometimes Mario Fantini or Alvino-Mario Fantini-Céspedes), born in July 1968, is a far-right, ultra-Catholic author, editor and organizer.
+The American Alvino-Mario Fantini (sometimes Mario Fantini or Alvino-Mario Fantini-Céspedes), born in July 1968, is an extreme right-wing, ultra-Catholic author, editor and organizer.
 Hailing from Brattleboro, Vermont, Fantini grew up in the environment of the School for International Training, in which his parents were heavily involved, and from which he also received a Master's degree in 1998.
 With his parents having roots in Italy and Bolivia, Fantini identifies as American, Bolivian, and Italian, as mentioned on his Twitter profile.1

-In the early 2000s, Fantini made a name for himself as a contributor to various right-wing journals an websites.
-His career made a leap forward, when he attended the 1st Vanenburg Meeting in 2007, which kicked off the foundation of the Center for European Renewal (CER),2 in which Fantini subsequently became involved.
-From 2011 until at least 2017, Fantini sat on CER's board, and he may be still on there, although he is no longer listed.3 CER was the publisher of The European Conservative (TEC), a far-right journal edited by Fantini since 2012.4 Around 2021, TEC split off from CER institutionally, and started to appear as a glossy and bibliophile edition four times a year, with headquarters in Budapest, Hungary.
+In the early 2000s, Fantini made a name for himself as a contributor to various right-wing journals and websites.
+Fantini's career made a leap forward, when he attended the 1st Vanenburg Meeting in 2007, which kicked off the foundation of the Center for European Renewal (CER),2 in which he subsequently became involved.
+From 2011 until at least 2017, Fantini sat on CER's board, and he may be still on there, although he is no longer listed.3 CER was the publisher of The European Conservative (TEC), a far-right journal edited by Fantini since 2012.4 Around 2021, TEC split off from CER institutionally, and started to appear as a glossy and bibliophile edition four times a year, with headquarters in Budapest, Hungary, and sponsored by the Fidesz government through the Batthyány Lajos Foundation.5

-As of 2023, Fantini is the "managing director of the European Center for Documentation and Information, a Vienna think-tank,"5 which is mentioned as co-publisher of TEC in its Impressum section.6 What lurks behind the CEDI/EDIC organization in Vienna remains a mystery.
-The statement by the Italian journalist Andrea Palladino that it was Otto von Habsburg's European Documentation and Information Centre,7 was promptly denied by TEC on Twitter.8 It is, however, undeniable that TEC has positively referenced Otto von Habsburg on various occasions, and Fantini has been in close contact with the Otto von Habsburg Foundation in Budapest.9
+As of 2023, Fantini is the "managing director of the European Center for Documentation and Information, a Vienna think-tank,"6 which is mentioned as co-publisher of TEC in its Impressum section.7 What lurks behind the CEDI/EDIC organization in Vienna remains a mystery.
+The statement by the Italian journalist Andrea Palladino that it was Otto von Habsburg's European Documentation and Information Centre,8 was promptly denied by TEC on Twitter.9 It is, however, undeniable that TEC has positively referenced Otto von Habsburg on various occasions, and Fantini has been in close contact with the Otto von Habsburg Foundation in Budapest.10

 In his role as editor-in-chief of TEC, Fantini is in close touch with the journal's partners and affiliates, including the French far-right Iliade Institute; the French ultra-Catholic and Identitarian Academia Christiana; the Berlin-based Library of Conservatism (Bibliothek des Konservatismus); the Budapest-based Danube Institute; the Brussels-based New Direction think tank; and the Italian think tank Nazione Futura.